coleslaw-org/coleslaw/docs/hacking.md

 We need to start handling errors and reporting errors in ways that are useful to the user.
 Example errors users have encountered:

 1. Loading of Content.
-If `read-content` fails to parse a file, wen should tell the user what file failed and why.
+If `read-content` fails to parse a file, we should tell the user what file failed and why.
 We also should probably enforce more constraints about metadata.
 E.g. Empty metadata is not allowed/meaningful.
 Trailing space after separator, etc.